Forming a US LLC from Canada: Complete Guide (2026)

 Step 3: Get an EIN

-The EIN (Employer Identification Number) is the LLC's US tax ID.
-Canadian founders without a US Social Security Number (SSN) obtain it through Form SS-4 — by fax (4 business days to 4 weeks), by phone at (267) 941-1099 (same day), or through a formation service (1-6 weeks).
-The EIN is free.
-The IRS charges nothing for it.
+The EIN is the LLC's US tax ID.
+It's free.
+Canadian founders without an SSN get it through Form SS-4 by fax (4 days to 4 weeks), phone at (267) 941-1099 (same day), or through a formation service (1-6 weeks).

 Step 4: Open a US bank account